mickey-dev/Mobile-Booster/plugins/structured-content/readme.txt

 If you want a special structured data element, we can implement it especially for your needs.
 As a sponsor you will be mentioned on the website, the plugin description and the changelog.
 If you are interested, write us an e-mail *infoⒶwpsc-plugin.com*

 == Frequently Asked Questions ==
+= Where do i find some HowTo =
+Please check out our ["HowTo" section](https://wpsc-plugin.com/how-to/) on our website.

 = Where i can report bugs? =
 Please use the ["Issue" section](https://gitlab.com/webwirtschaft/structured-content/issues) of the gitlab page of the Plugin.